 Today, the Majuli island is known to be a hub of various tribes, some of the most prominent ones are Misings, Deoris, and Sonowal Kacharis.
 The island is home to many non-tribal and scheduled caste tribes as well such as Ahoms, Koch, Yogis, Kalitas, and Keot.
 The languages spoken on the island are majorly Mising, Deori, and Assamese.
 There are many monasteries and Satras located on the island where all the religious rituals are performed by the Neo-Vaishnavites.

-1. Handicraft Items and Traditional Attire.
 The festival also features exhibitions on hand-made home decor items from bamboo and cane along with many pottery items.
 These items are available at very discounted rates during the festival.
 One also gets to witness the locals in their traditional attires during the festival that are Dhoti-Kurta for men and Mekhla-Chadar for women.
-Apart from these, there are many special attires that are worn by some specific tribes such as Sgaopha (turban) by Dimasa Tribe, Dokhna (wrap around) by Bodo Tribe and Mibu Galuk (t-shirt) by Mising Tribe.
+Apart from these, there are many special attires that are worn by some specific tribes such as Sgaopha (turban) by Dimasa Tribe, Dokhna (wrap around) by Bodo Tribe, and Mibu Galuk (t-shirt) by Mising Tribe.

 Majuli is a lush green river island that is visited by tourists from across the country.
-People arrive here to witness the most-visited religious destinations like Kamalabari Satra, Garmur, Tengapania, Auniati Satra, Dakhinpat Satra and popular fairs and festivals of Assam.
-Apart from these spiritual and cultural delights, you can also indulge in some fun activities like boat rides, strolling in the village, cycling, witnessing sunrise and sunset and the mighty and mesmerising Brahmaputra river.
+People arrive here to witness the most-visited religious destinations like Kamalabari Satra, Garmur, Tengapania, Auniati Satra, Dakhinpat Satra, and popular fairs and festivals of Assam.
+Apart from these spiritual and cultural delights, you can also indulge in some fun activities like boat rides, strolling in the village, cycling, witnessing sunrise and sunset, and the mighty and mesmerizing Brahmaputra river.